 Certain video transmitters are capable of providing 5V output to power other deivces, such as FPV camera, OSD, or even your flight controller.
 It helps with simpler wiring in some cases, but make sure you don’t draw more current than it’s rated for.
-Also VTX heats up easily, and drawing more current could make overheating worse.
+VTX heats up easily, and drawing more current could make overheating worse.

 Some video transmitter might come with built-in microphone that allows audio.
 Read here about why some pilots prefer audio for FPV.
 If you’d like to listen to motor sounds during flights, but your FPV camera doesn’t have a mic, then this could be a handy feature.

-This is a relatively new technology which allows you to change VTX channels and settings right from the Taranis TX menu (A.K.A.
+This is a relatively new feature which allows you to change VTX channels and settings right from the Taranis TX menu (A.K.A.
 Taranis LUA Script), or from Betaflight OSD.
 There are currently only a few number of VTX can do this.